DreamerMind/blog/docs/posts/2025_introspection.md

 it's always thrilling to apply cutting edge research from dozen to millions of customer devices.

-What a lucky man I am, paid to read scientific articles, implements and improve over ideas at the frontier of what is known possible.
-Moreover doing it in one of the hottest field of our time that is deep learning.
+What a lucky man I am, paid to read scientific articles, implements and improve over ideas at the frontier of what is known possible, in one of the hottest field of our time that is deep learning.

 The journey have been good to me until now.